enniovilla/project-5-backend/README.md

 Welcome!
 This project provides the backend services and API endpoints for the connectify. platform, developed as part of my advanced frontend specialization at Code Institute.

-Visit the deployed API here → [connectify.
-API](https://connectify-api-da6695597009.herokuapp.com/)<br>
+Visit the deployed API here → [API](https://connectify-api-da6695597009.herokuapp.com/)<br>
+Visit the frontend repository here → [Frontend](https://github.com/enniovilla/project-5-frontend)

 ## Content